For two (dynamic) libraries to work together they need:

 Yes.
 If you change the behavior of something.
 Examples:

-• Thread Safety: Introducing or removing thread safety in a function can also be a breaking change.
-For example, making a function that was previously thread-safe no longer thread-safe, or vice versa.
+- Thread Safety: Removing thread safety in a function can also be a breaking change.
+Making a function that was previously thread-safe no longer thread-safe.

 It’s better to mark all the above changes as a major version change along with proper release notes.